CommandMC/HeroicWiki/How-To:-Other-Tools-and-Wrappers-(gamescope).md

 3. Limiting framerates.
 4. ProtonGE: bundeled **FSR / FSHack is gone? simply use Gamescope.**

-# Gamescope inside of Heroic
+# Gamescope inside of Heroic-App
 ## (specific per game/app)
 There is a plan to have a Gamescope setting in Heroic, while that is implemented, you can still use it with Heroic following the steps bellow:
 1. Install [Gamescope](https://github.com/Plagman/gamescope) in your system.